The Dilemma with Private Medical Colleges

 - Standard challenging papers should be set and minimal leniency shown

-- Factual internal assessments should be sent
+- Factual internal assessments should be sent and separate internal assessments should be sent for supplementary exams

 - OSPEs and Viva are a separate part of the exam.
 If any student is failing in this portion, he/she should be failed, without any fear of how he/she does in theory portion.